 All clients will receive a range of photos of their portrait for approval before shipping.
 Tweaks and minor changes can be made to the drawing at this stage too.

 All of my pencil portraits are flat packed safely using foam wrap, hardboard and a double walled cardboard box for the outer packaging, in line with worldwide packaging rules from courier services.
-I send my pencil portraits either UPS or Parcelforce on expedited services.
+I send my pencil portraits either DHL or Parcelforce on expedited services.

 You are more than welcome to come and collect your pencil portrait, or even visit me at the start with your dogs to be photographed or bring your photos to my studio.
 I am always delighted to meet my clients.
 Visits by apointment only.